“I scheme Brazil will take it,” Rinzlo says as the taxi pulls away.

 I turn my attention away from the car, away from this road, away from this town, away from this place where a nigga can’t become a better nigga.

 “Tell me again,” she said, “and slowly this time, why you’re friends with these guys?”
 We were back at my place after dinner with the boys.
 Franco, at least, had made brave attempts to be polite.
 He’d only referred to women as hoes once.
 Maybe twice.
 Okay, more than three times.
-Lindo was quiet, still reeling from his breakup, but doing his best to be happy for me and my new girlfriend.
+Lindo was quiet, still reeling from his breakup, but doing his best to be happy for me.
 Cicero was kept in check by his wife.
 But Rinzlo was obstreperous—next-level ungovernable:

 And all of that was before the drinks were served.

-“Franco, I can understand,” my girlfriend said, “he’s funny.
-In a miserable kind of way.
+“Franco, I can understand,” my girlfriend said, “he’s funny in a miserable kind of way.
 Lindo’s more sensitive than you think.
-And Cicero’s greatest achievement is getting Nicole to commit to him.
+And Cicero’s greatest achievement is Nicole.
 He knows it and acts accordingly.
-I can respect that.
+I respect that.
 But you a need ten-slide PowerPoint presentation to explain Rinzlo to me.”

 I did my best.
 I muttered some shit about us having history, about being our own Famous Five when all we had to watch was Holiday Specials on dull Saturday mornings.
 Our parents had struggled to get us new school uniforms when we outgrew our old ones.
-We had fake Jordans, fake Casio G-Shocks, and fake Ruff Ryder chains.
-We were scrawny and bullied together until we grew bigger than the bullies, and then it was our turn to beat hem up.
-Rinzlo and I had each other from the first day of pre-primary.
-Everyone else came later—all the poor kids found each other eventually.
+We were scrawny and bullied together until we grew bigger than the bullies.
 And for better or worse, richer (in my case) or poorer (in his), woke or backwater ignorant, what poverty had brought together no progress could tear asunder.

 My girlfriend didn’t get it.
 “Sorry, but no. That’s a cop out and you know it.”